mattlewis92/angular-bootstrap-calendar/README.md

 ### cell-modifier
 An optional expression that is evaluated on each cell generated for the year and month views. `calendarCell` can be used in the expression and is an object containing the current cell data which you can modify (see the `calendarHelper` service source code or just console.log it to see what data is available).
 If you add the `cssClass` property it will be applied to the cell.

+### month-cell-template-url
+An interpolated string template url that can be used to override the default month cell template.

+### month-cell-events-template-url
+An interpolated string template url that can be used to override the default month cell events.

 ## The mwl-date-modifier directive

 There is also a helper directive that you can use for the next, today and previous buttons.
 Use it like so: